mozman/ezdxf/docs/source/dxfentities/polyline.rst

 A polymesh is a grid of mcount x ncount vertices and every vertex has its own xyz-coordinates.
 The :class:`Polymesh` is an extended :class:`Polyline` class, dxftype is also ``POLYLINE`` but :meth:`~Polyline.get_mode` returns ``AcDbPolygonMesh``.
-Create polymeshes in layouts and blocks by factory function :meth:`~Layout.add_polymesh`.
+Create polymeshes in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_polymesh`.

 .. method:: Polymesh.get_mesh_vertex(pos)